lloydf96/timelineGptDesktop/README.md

 ## Installation
 1. Clone the repo
-2. Create a .streamlit folder and add the following files
+2. Create a /.streamlit folder and add the following files

    a. config.toml :

    Copy the following in this file